mlflow/mlflow/CONTRIBUTING.rst

 Prerequisites
 ~~~~~~~~~~~~~

+First, install the Python MLflow package from source - this is required for developing & testing
-We recommend installing MLflow in its own conda environment for development, as follows:
+changes across all languages and APIs.
+We recommend installing MLflow in its own conda environment
+by running the following from your checkout of MLflow:

 .. code-block:: bash